Vicken-Ghoubiguian/emojis/README.md

 So this golang package allows you to do the following things with emojis:

 * collect all the existing emojis,
+* collect all emojis belonging to a specific category,
+* get the emoji from its code point (for Windows only),

 <a name="project_s_structure"></a>
 ## Project's structure